colugomusic/clog/README.md

 eleven->get_value().text = "onze";

 // set_value() can be used to overwrite the entire value of
 // the node.
-This is safe because the node will always be
+Unlike the above, this is safe because the node
-// re-inserted in the correct place. eleven->set_value(Item{"thirteen", 13});
+// will always be re-inserted in the correct place. eleven->set_value(Item{"thirteen", 13});

 // The "eleven" handle will remain valid even if more